-The proposed multidimensional network allows the evaluation of both the "peer effect" and the more general "crowd effect" (Urberg, 1992), depending on how product associations and social relations are defined.
-Relations between customers are used to model "peer effect" on customer attitudes and preferences.
-The term "peer" has a broad meaning which may include "friends," "neighbors," "experts," "relatives" or even "online reviewers" with whom customers may exchange information about new products.
-The preference hierarchies among products, as defined in Sec.
-3.2, can be used to capture the effect of "social crowd".
-The evaluation of social influence is done by assessing the structural tendencies of networks informed by social influence theories (Table 3).
-Using ERGMs, one can quantify the effects of social influence by statistically estimating the extent to which structural tendencies implied by social theories influence the probabilities of the observed network.
+The proposed multidimensional network allows the evaluation of both the 'peer effect' and the more general 'crowd effect' (Urberg 1992), depending on how product associations and social relations are defined.
+Relations between customers are used to model 'peer effect' on customer attitudes and preferences.
+The term 'peer' has a broad meaning which may include 'friends', 'neighbors', 'experts', 'relatives' or even 'online reviewers' with whom customers may exchange information about new products.
+The preference hierarchies among products, as defined in Section 3.2, can be used to capture the effect of 'social crowd'.
+The evaluation of social influence is done by assessing the structural tendencies of networks informed by social influence by statistically estimating the extent to which structural tendencies implied by social theories influence the probabilities of the observed network.
 Similar to the network effects in Table 2, customer and product attributes can be incorporated into the social influence structures for investigating how social influence varies across customers and products.